sarahciston/codingcare/posts/0critintro.md

 And all this comes back to nearness and distance, how similarity and difference are mapped onto nearness and distance.
 What if the polarities were reversed — nearness and difference, similarity and distance?
 What if different values could rule instead of only matching like with like?
 How about all other intuitions that bring us together, including but not only what make us the same?
 ~~What about activation functions that put these on XY axes and tamper with the expectations/intuitions?~~

 The \* emphasizes an unspoken interstitial — interjection, interruption, insertion, interpolation — this work happening in between and nearby, underneath and overhead and throughout.
 [Here's a brief interstitial...]
-In digital contexts this may be called [`lerp`](https://p5js.org/reference/#/p5/lerp) or [`tween`](https://helpx.adobe.com/photoshop/using/creating-frame-animations.html) or [`spline`]()[^splines] or smoothing.
+In digital contexts this may be called [`lerp`](https://p5js.org/reference/#/p5/lerp) (short for 'linear interpolation' and much more fun to say) or [`tween`](https://helpx.adobe.com/photoshop/using/creating-frame-animations.html) or [`spline`]()[^splines] or smoothing.
 These methods of interpolation are methods of creating or locating nearbyness.
 To `interpolate` in math is to create new knowledge (datapoints) based on existing knowledge (datapoints), or to estimate values at a position based on values from a nearby position.

 But I always mix up the terms `interpolate` and `interpellate`.
 To `interpellate` is to interrupt or intercede (again like interstitial) or to summon, cite, call out.
 Shall I interpolate the distance between `interpolate` and `interpellate`?
 Frantz Fanon describes being called out as a racialized body and witnessing himself as another person's brutal interpretation.[^Fanon] Louis Althusser describes being hailed by a representative of the State apparatus and understanding it is himself who is meant.[^Althusser] Both these interpellations are about being seen, about the necessity of submitting to this seeing, about shame.
 These interpellations are also crossing a distance, creating a nearness, pulling close under duress.
 This distance is a street or sidewalk, and it is also the conceptual distance between how someone else understands us and how we wish to be known.